Pitmatic: Culture

+Waitin' t' gan down (Waiting to go down) on a coal mining memorial in Seaham.

 In 2000, Melvyn Bragg presented a programme about Pitmatic on BBC Radio 4 as part of a series on English regional dialects.

 Pitmatic is heard in parts of the second episode of Ken Loach's 1975 series Days of Hope, which was filmed around Esh Winning in Durham; the cast included local actor Alun Armstrong.

 The poet, singer-songwriter and entertainer Tommy Armstrong worked mainly in Pitmatic and Geordie.
 British comedian Bobby Thompson, popular across North East England, was famous for his Pitmatic accent.